whisperglen/QindieGL/README.md

 1. Add the information from the `QindieGL-setup.reg` file to the Windows registry.
 2. Place `opengl32.dll` to the directory where the executable file of the game is located.
+3a.
+Most probably the game will not load the local `opengl32.dll` due to GPU driver app interference: Rename the executable e.g. quake2dx.exe
 3. Run the game; make sure the `QindieGL.log` file is created; this means that game has successfully hooked the wrapper.
 4. If you want to restore the native OpenGL renderer, delete the `opengl32.dll` file from the game executable's directory.